HiredShinobe/Hail-to-the-Cat/README.md

-Cats!Cats!Cats! is my first real attempt at creating a simple project that ties JavaScript with CSS and HTML.
+Hail-to-the-Cat is my first real attempt at creating a simple project that ties JavaScript with CSS and HTML.
 It also has a tiny bit of Bootstrap.